RFP Review: Overcome Your Love-Hate Relationship with RFPs

 Is there a statement or requirement in the RFP that’s completely unclear?
 Then don’t be afraid to raise a question!
 But the caveat is that you must ask before the Q&A period has elapsed.
 (This is why it’s essential to keep the checklist above.)
 So if you’re confused, need further clarification or would like to see if an extension is possible, keep an ongoing list of these questions and utilize the Q&A period to ask.

 At this point, you’ll have a complete outline of your RFP response and know precisely what the procuring agency requires from your business.
 You’ll also have a running list of questions to submit to the procurement office by their required due date.
-And documents requiring signatures or notarizations will even be on your list of to-dos.
+Documents requiring signatures or notarizations will even be on your list of to-dos.

 So, now that your response document and tasks are organized, you can begin responding to each of the requirements within your bid outline.
-Hopefully, with more love than hate for the process!
+Hopefully, with more love than hate for the RFP process!